Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/README.md

 #### Create an App Registration Azure Key Vault Secret

-The secret from the previous step will need to be stored in the tenant you wish to send the data to, as this is where the logic app will be deployed.
+The secret from the previous step will need to be stored in the tenant you wish to send the data **to**, as this is where the logic app will be deployed.
 Navigate to the Azure key vaults page: https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.KeyVault%2Fvaults

 Navigate to an existing key vault or create a new one.
 From the key vault overview page, click the "**Secrets**" menu option, found under the "**Settings**" section.
 Click "**Generate/Import**".

 ![DCRLogIngestion_Key_Vault_1](Images/DCRLogIngestion_Key_Vault_1.png)

-Choose a name for the secret, such as "**DCRLogIngestion-ReceivingAppRegClientSecret**", and enter the client secret copied in the [previous section](https://github.com/Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion#create-an-app-registration).
+Choose a name for the secret, such as "**DCRLogIngestion-SendingAppRegClientSecret**", and enter the client secret copied in the [previous section](https://github.com/Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion#create-an-app-registration).
 All other settings can be left as is.
 Click "**Create**".

 ![DCRLogIngestion_Key_Vault_2](Images/DCRLogIngestion_Key_Vault_2.png)